 Benefits of Filter

-A filter simplifies tank maintenance, reduces maintenance efforts, and makes the hobby more friendly for beginners.
+A filter simplifies tank maintenance, reduces maintenance efforts and makes the hobby for beginners more friendly.

 To reap all these benefits, you’ll need to use a filter in betta tanks.
 Otherwise, you’ll need to perform an extreme level of tank care and experience difficulty maintaining the water conditions.